12 Jun Gayageum Teacher in Los Angeles

 You might have found me through my album “Dream of Home” where I do indeed play gayageum.
 Unless you are wanting to learn gayageum to play only in non-traditional contexts like I do, I would suggest teacher Ji Yun-Ja 지윤자 선생님 in LA, who teaches out of Koreatown.
 I can’t find her contact info online so write me or the Korean Cultural Center for her information.
 I have not taken lessons with her so I cannot vouch for her teaching abilities but she is as legit as they come as daughter of the late intangible asset Sung Geum-Yun 성금연 선생님.
 And there may be other gayageum teachers in Los Angeles that I’m not familiar with.

 The Sung Geum-Yun school is also the one my late teacher 고순옥 선생님 comes from.
-There are just a handful of schools, each under an intangible asset (a designation by the Korean government akin to something like the NEA jazz masters in my understanding except there are far fewer intangible assets of gayageum, like only several total instead of several announced annually … so it’s not really equivalent actually) of gayageum.
+There are just a handful of schools, each under an intangible asset (a designation by the Korean government akin to something like the NEA jazz masters except there are far fewer intangible assets of gayageum, like only several total instead of several each year … so not really equivalent actually) of gayageum.
 Most likely though, no matter what school your teacher is from, you’ll start with the Sung Geum-Yun sanjo (traditional musical form), as that is the one presented in a standard book (see pictured) that students use nowadays.

 By the way, if you are in Seoul and want a lesson from a good gayageum teacher, I recommend the one I studied with, Yuny Park.
 While not every professional gayageum player shows mastery over the instrument, Yuny 언니 is excellent at the traditional repertoire and her technique is solid.